 Decide who will take the lead and who will follow.

 The polarity created by leading and following (or dominating and submitting) is a necessary ingredient for any passionate encounter.
-You can learn more about polarity and how to create it by listening to my webinar, The Delicious Tension of Sexual Polarity here.

 5) Discuss what feelings you’re wanting to experience in your time together such as feeling powerful, submitted, used, worshipped, in charge or in service etc.